mAh full form is milli Ampere hour, which means how much amperes of current a battery can deliver in an hour time.

 - After this make sure to connect properly the multimeter to the battery.
 Check the reading of the current on the multimeter screen, note it down on the sheet of paper and activate the stopwatch.

-- Then you just have to wait and turn off the timer when the battery is completely discharged, you can calculate the time in hours required to drain it.
+- Now just wait and turn off the timer when the battery is completely discharges.
+You can calculate the time in hours required to drain it.
 At this point you will only have to multiply current rating by the time to measure the battery capacity in milli ampere hours.